Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Comparative study

-The second environment has independent non-communicating agents spawned close to the \textit{T-intersection} throughout the testing scenarios.
-The choice of T-intersection as a driving scenario is based on its higher complexity for an AC agent in AD research.
-This driving environment is only used in the testing scenarios for AD policies as explained in Section~\ref{sec:Steps}.
+The environment has independent non-communicating agents spawned close to the \textit{Roundabout} throughout the training and testing scenarios.
+The choice of the roundabout as a driving scenario is based on its higher complexity for an AC agent.